tiagosiebler/binance/README.md

  * WebSocket API
  *
  * Each call to onXXXX initiates a new websocket for the specified route, and calls your callback with
  * the payload of each message received.
+Each call to onXXXX returns the instance of the websocket
+ * client if you want direct access(https://www.npmjs.com/package/ws).
  */
 const binanceWS = new api.BinanceWS();